ApexRMS/landfireupdate/README.md

 A number of data files are required that are not included on the GitHub repo due to size constraints.
 These files have been compressed into a zip folder that can be downloaded [here](https://s3.us-west-2.amazonaws.com/apexrms.com.public/Data/A236/LANDFIRE%20Update%20Data%20Files.zip).
+Please note that this file is quite large (~1.3GB).

 The zip folder also contains the expected paths of the files, and so it is recommended to extract the zip file directly into the root of this git repository.
-In other words, the `data/` and `db/` subdirectories should be present in the same directory as this README after extraction, not inside another folder (such as `LANDFIRE Update Data Files/`).
+In other words, the `data/`, `db/`, and `library/` subdirectories should be present in the same directory as this README after extraction, not inside another folder (such as `LANDFIRE Update Data Files/`).

+This archive also includes an example SyncroSim library (`library/LANDFIRE Update.ssim`) generated using this repository for Map Zone 19.
+This example library can be run directly in SyncroSim without running any of the R scripts.
+The default configuration for the R scripts (described below) should reproduce this library exactly.

 ## Configuration